FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # take_photo()

+{%
+include callout.html
+type="bug"
+title="Known bug"
-**KNOWN BUG:** Take photo may return errors asynchronously, which may lead some developers to believe the `take_photo` operation has succeeded when it actually fails in the background.
+content="`take_photo` may return errors asyncronously, which may lead developers to believe the operation has succeeded when it actually fails in the background."
+%}

-Takes a photo using the device camera.
+Takes a photo using the device camera and uploads it to the web app.
 Returns `nil` on success.
 Returns an error object if capture fails.

 ```lua
 error = take_photo()